RACC Grant Administration Guide

 Social Media

 RACC’s Communications team is eager to support and uplift our grantees via our social media channels.
-We prioritize stories from underrepresented communities including Asian, Black, Latinx, Native American, Pacific Islander, LGBTQ, and artists from communities with barriers to traditional support systems.
+We prioritize stories from underrepresented communities including Asian, Black, Latinx, Native American, Pacific Islander, LGBTQIA+, and artists from communities with barriers to traditional support systems.
 To ensure we can find your content, we offer the following suggestions:

 Instagram | @regionalarts